YTFetcher CLI

 Fetch 50 video transcripts + metadata from a channel and save as JSON:

-ytfetcher from_channel -c TheOffice -m 50 -f json
+ytfetcher channel TheOffice -m 50 -f json

 CLI Overview